 Psychological Safety as a core element of positive company culture

-For instance, it could be expressing your concerns when you think something is wrong, feeling safe to speak up and share ideas, offer different propositions etc., regardless of your teammates ranking or position (e.g for instance not being scared to tell your manager they’ve made a mistake).
+For instance, it could be expressing your concerns when you think something is wrong, feeling safe to speak up and share ideas, offer different propositions etc. And regardless of your teammates ranking or position (e.g for instance daring to tell your manager they’ve made a mistake).

-On the other hand, when employees feel safe in their work environment, they will be confident to speak up, present their ideas, report mistakes and be open about expressing their truthful opinions and concerns, without the fear of being reprimanded or looked down upon as they will have the support and encouragement of their team members and leaders.
-They will be more creative and innovative as they will have room and encouragement to think outside the box and take risks.
+On the other hand, when employees feel safe in their work environment, they will be confident to speak up, present their ideas, report mistakes and be open about expressing their truthful opinions and concerns.
+They’ll be more creative and innovative as they’ll have room and encouragement to think outside the box and take risks.

 A climate to be fostered from the top down

-Therefore, team members will be able to express a diverse range of opinions and propositions which will make the team more intellectually diverse, creative and impactful in return.
+Therefore, team members will be able to express a diverse range of opinions and propositions.
+This will make the team more intellectually diverse, creative and impactful in return.
 They will also be likely to enjoy their work environment, and be more productive, making the business more successful in return, and reducing turnover.
 Win-win!

-Psychological safety is what creates high performing teams, thanks to higher engagement and motivation for employees, and a positive work environment.
+Psychological safety is what creates high performing teams!
+This is thanks to higher engagement and motivation for employees, and a positive work environment.
 This also fosters a culture of wellbeing from the ground up and will make a positive impact on your employee mental health.
 Something to think about on this Mental Health Awareness week 🙂

 If you’re interested in knowing more about psychology safety and how you can foster it in your teams, feel free to reach out to us for more information and/or an informal chat at [email protected]